redis-rs/redis-rs/README.md

 ```

 To parse the results, you'll need to use `serde_json` (or some other json lib) to deserialize
 the results from the bytes.
-It will always be a Vec, if no results were found at the path it'll
+It will always be a `Vec`, if no results were found at the path it'll
-be an empty Vec.
-If you want to handle deserialization and Vec unwrapping automatically,
+be an empty `Vec`.
+If you want to handle deserialization and `Vec` unwrapping automatically,
 you can use the `Json` wrapper from the
 [redis-macros](https://github.com/daniel7grant/redis-macros/#json-wrapper-with-redisjson) crate.